 When the application is received at the Board's office, the executive director and/or paralegal review it for completeness and then summarize his/her findings on an application checklist.

 If the application is for a generation or large transmission facility, a hearing date is set.
 Such a hearing will normally be held on such applications regardless of whether the necessary Consent and Waiver forms have been submitted.
 A Notice of Filing and Hearing Date, along with a copy of the application, is sent via certified mail to the applicant and any other parties the Board deems to be potentially interested.
 Normally interested parties will include the power supplier holding the service area rights to the area in which a generation or transmission facility would be located, and other large generators that could supply the power or transmission capability.
-In the case of generating facilities, it has been the Board’s practice to provide notice to all power suppliers owning generating facilities within approximately 50 miles of the proposed generation facility.
-Board Policies 16 and 17 outline what entities the Board deems to be interested and are therefore entitled to notice when an application is filed.
+In the case of generating facilities, it has been the Board's practice to provide notice to all power suppliers owning generating facilities within approximately 50 miles of the proposed generation facility.
+The Board's Guidance Documents 8 and 9 outline what entities the Board deems to be interested and are therefore entitled to notice when an application is filed.
 The hearing date is normally scheduled to be held on the same day as a Board meeting.

 Public notice of the filing and the hearing date is then published in a newspaper with general circulation in the area where the new facility would be located, or that covers a large part of the applicant's service area, whichever is deemed more appropriate.
 If a business or member of the public files a Petition in Intervention in order to protest or object to the proposed facility, a hearing before the Board or the Board's hearing officer will be held to determine whether the proposed intervenor has standing.
 If standing is granted, the intervenor becomes a party to the proceedings.

 In order to be approved, Neb.
 Rev. Stat. section

 1)The application will serve the public convenience and necessity.

 2)The applicant can most economically and feasibly supply the electric service resulting from the proposed facility.